 The terms “Reformed” and “Presbyterian” are sometimes used as virtual synonyms to describe the same branch of Protestant Christianity.
-At other times, the terms are used in a narrower sense, in which case distinctions are made between them.
+At other times, the words are used in a narrower sense, in which case people can distinguish between them.

-The term “Reformed” describes a Calvinist tradition within Protestant Christianity that is distinct from Lutheran and Anabaptist branches.
-“Presbyterian” is the name of a denomination, as well as a form of church government in which elders govern local churches and whose theological convictions are Calvinist.
+“Reformed” describes a Calvinist tradition within Protestant Christianity distinct from Lutheran and Anabaptist branches.
+“Presbyterian” is the name of a denomination and a form of church government in which elders govern local churches and whose theological convictions are Calvinist.

 What does “Reformed” and “Presbyterian” mean?

-The name “Reformed” describes a tradition in Protestant Christianity that is comprised of different denominations and churches that have Calvinistic theological convictions.
-Yet people use the name with other nuances as well:
+The name “Reformed” describes a tradition in Protestant Christianity that consists of different denominations and churches with Calvinistic theological convictions.
+Yet people use the word with other nuances as well:

 |What does “Reformed” mean?|